 I was inspired to search for fancy masa after J and I went to a (vegetarian!)
 Oaxacan restaurant in Brooklyn that makes their own masa using fancy corn.
 They use the masa in their food products but they also sell it fresh (I got some).
 Going to Brooklyn all the time for fresh masa isn’t super convenient, though.
-Fortunately, the company, Masienda, that supplies the fancy also sells direct to consumers!
+Fortunately, the company, Masienda, that supplies the fancy restaurants also sells direct to consumers!

 While researching them, I came across a couple other fancy masa stores too.
 These are the options I found!